-The double Koru pendant is 39mm in diameter.
-It is carved from pounamu we have collected from the Marsden Valley in the Paroa area just outside of Greymouth on the West Coast of the South Island.
+The double Koru pendant is 42mm in diameter.
+It is carved from pounamu we have collected from the Marsden Valley in the Paroa Area just outside of Greymouth on the West Coast of the South Island in New Zealand.

 The double Koru has an extremely strong, waxed nylon cord so the pendant can be worn ALL the time - even in any kind of water.
 The cord is adjustable by pinching the special knots between your thumb and finger and pulling.